mlknz/three-splineCurveHelper2d/README.md

 # three-splineHelper2d.

-A tool for constructing 2d three.js splines.
-Main purpose: creating splines for three.js scenes.
+A tool for constructing 2d three.js splines and exporting them with transform applied.

 Usage: